Retirement Solutions- Understanding Home Reversion Plans

-Due to the decline in popularity of home reversion schemes to lifetime mortgages, there are presently only two companies that offer these plans: Bridgewater and Crown.
+Due to the decline in popularity of home reversion plans to lifetime mortgages, there are presently only two companies that propose these plans: Bridgewater and Crown.

 1. Bridgewater Equity Release

-Bridgewater offers a free consultation & advice.
+Bridgewater gives a free consultation & advice.
 It provides you with the ‘flexible release plans.’

 They are certified members of the ERC (Equity Release Council), and they strictly heed to the ERC Code of Conduct.
 Moreover, it is a subsidiary of Grainger PLC, which is one of the most recognised specialists of residential property in the UK.
 It only provides plans in England, Wales, and Scotland.

-For Scottish residents, certain conditions may change or apply: changes that may not necessarily apply to the English and Welsh, residents.
+For Scottish residents, certain factors may change or apply: changes that may not necessarily apply to the English and Welsh, residents.

-Moreover, since it offers the flexible release plan, it provides an option of adding more funds at a later date based on the age of the youngest homeowner.
+Moreover, since it proposes the flexible release plan, it provides an option of adding more funds at a later date based on the age of the homeowner.

 Bridgewater also adheres to the no negative equity clause, thus making sure that when your estate is sold, it will be the only asset for the lender to recoup their return on investment.
 No other assets can be seized.